TO BEGIN – ARRIVE EARLY

 If the student is unable to attend this class or classes for any reason, the student may need to pay an additional fee to have private tuition to complete that component.

-All students are required to attend 90% of the course.
-If an International student fails to meet the required attendance The Make-up Technicians will be required to notify PRISMS which may put your student VISA at risk.
+If an International student fails to meet the required attendance The College will be required to notify PRISMS which may put your student VISA at risk.

 Current Address Details